Menopause Mondays: Crank The Heat Up!

 Nix the red.

 Pimples aren’t the red you want for Valentine’s Day, but they often rear their ugly heads at the most inconvenient times.
 We thought our pimple days were over when we finished puberty, but they’re common with hormonal fluctuations in perimenopause and menopause, deeming one thing necessary: Keep a mini-concealer with you for surprise pimples and rosacea.
 Try the Benefit® boi-ing mini compact (you can find it cheap online!).
-If you find your concealer collection is starting to take over your bathroom, talk to your doctor about acne gel for menopausal women.
+If you find your concealer collection is starting to take over your bathroom, talk to your specialist about acne gel for menopausal women.

 Keep yourself Kool.

 Hot flashes are one of the most publicized symptoms of menopause.
 Even “General Hospital” is embracing hot flashes!
 What can you do when your refrigerator is overflowing with kale, you are having a hot flash and there is no longer room in the fridge for your head?
 Get a Kool Tool!
 The Kool Tool is a very simple towel that is specially-engineered to stay cold for hours after you activate it.
 Wet it, wring it out, snap it a few times and place it around your neck under your clothes (it won’t get anything wet!) and you’ll beat your hot flashes on your special night.
 Keep it in a small baggie in your purse so it stays activated and ready.
 I also find Certain Dri to be helpful for those really special occasions (note: it does contain aluminum chloride).
 Helping you feel cool, confident and sexy, these products will ironically make your night much hotter.
 (Look for the Kool Tool in Shmirshky’s March Birthday Giveaway!)